dqikfox/ultron_agent/README.md

 5. **Usage**:
    - Use voice commands (e.g., "search for AI news", "generate image of a futuristic city").
    - Use the GUI to input commands and adjust settings.
-   - Access the API at `http://localhost:5000` with JWT authentication.
+   - Access the API at `http://localhost:5000` (if enabled).

 ## Features

-- Voice interaction with ElevenLabs TTS and Whisper STT.
+- Voice recognition (multi-engine, wake word)
+- Text-to-speech (pyttsx3)
+- LLM integration (OpenAI, Ollama, local models)
+- Vision/OCR (Tesseract)
-- Enhanced GUI with command input and settings panel.
+- Pokedex-style GUI
-- Tools for file operations, web search, database queries, image generation, and code execution.
-- Ollama integration with model switching and response caching.
-- Supabase database integration.
-- Google Gemini for image generation.
-- Secure API with JWT authentication.
+- System monitoring
+- File system AI sorting
-- Cross-platform support.
+- System automation
+- Robust error handling
+- Security (MAC whitelist, safe mode)
+- Extensible plugin-based tools (see `tools/`)
+- Modular brain module (see `brain.py`)
+- Vector-based long-term memory (optional)

+## Documentation

+See the `docs/` folder for:
+- `ultron_agent_2_architecture.md`: Advanced architecture and design plan
+- Setup instructions, design notes, and module documentation

+For details on the modular brain and plugin system, see `brain.py` and the `tools/` package.

 ## Troubleshooting
 - Check `logs/ultron.log` for errors.
-- Ensure Ollama is running and API keys are correctly encrypted.
+- Ensure Ollama is running and API keys are correctly set.
 - Update `ultron_config.json` for custom settings (e.g., model, voice).